billkenney/update_max3_plus3/manual.md

 18. to get your camera working in fluidd, you need to go into the settings menu and add the camera similar to the following settings

 ![Screen Shot 2024-05-21 at 2 05 32 PM](https://github.com/billkenney/update_max3_plus3/assets/30010560/0355ab05-e16e-4db3-ac47-b6ec409742c1)

+19. if you want to run the resonance testing macro, you need to install these: `sudo apt install python3-numpy python3-matplotlib libatlas-base-dev libopenblas-dev ; ~/klippy-env/bin/pip install -v numpy`